 5. Conclusions

 FLASH radiotherapy is an exciting new treatment strategy that has the potential to change the future of clinical cancer treatment.
 The use of ultra-high dose rates several orders of magnitude higher than conventional dose rates generates a phenomenon known as the ‘FLASH effect’, through which sparing of normal healthy tissue is observed, whilst maintaining equivalent tumour control properties compared to conventional dose rate radiotherapy.
 Current radiotherapy regimes are limited by the tolerance of surrounding normal tissues to radiation-induced toxicities, meaning that some radioresistant tumours may not receive the required dose of radiation for the treatment to be effective.
 However, FLASH radiotherapy has the potential to overcome this and allow an increased radiation dose delivered to tumours whilst keeping the toxicity to surrounding healthy tissues low.
 Remarkably, the first patient with CD30+ T-cell cutaneous lymphoma has recently been treated using FLASH radiotherapy.
 It is clear that oxygen plays a key role in the underlying biological mechanism resulting in the FLASH effect.
 In fact, multiple studies have found that the ultra-high dose rate, high dose radiation is able to deplete local oxygen and induce a short-lived protective hypoxic environment within the normal healthy tissues that increases radioresistance.
 Furthermore, theories have suggested changes in ROS and redox chemistry between normal and tumour cells following FLASH dose rates.
 Whilst the oxygen depletion hypothesis is the most popular current explanation for the FLASH effect, other phenomenon may play an important role, including the immune response and tumour microenvironment that require further examination.
-Despite this, an area that has been surprisingly understudied is whether there are any differences in the DNA damage profile and the subsequent DNA damage response following FLASH irradiation (photons/electrons and PBT), in comparison to conventional dose rates.
-Therefore, future studies should focus on quantifying the levels and persistence of DSBs and complex DNA damage (measured directly or using DNA damage foci), that are the key drivers contributing to the therapeutic effect of radiotherapy, in the appropriate 3D in vitro (spheroids/organoids) and/or in vivo models.
+Despite this, an area that has been surprisingly understudied is whether there are any differences in the DNA damage profile (e.g. actual numbers and ratios of DNA base damage, single and double strand breaks) and the subsequent DNA damage response following FLASH irradiation (photons/electrons and PBT), in comparison to conventional dose rates.
+Therefore, future studies should focus on quantifying the levels and persistence of particularly DSBs and complex DNA damage (measured directly or using DNA damage foci), that are the key drivers contributing to the therapeutic effect of radiotherapy, in the appropriate 3D in vitro (spheroids/organoids) and/or in vivo models.
 Additionally, the DNA repair pathways responsive to FLASH-induced DNA damage, particularly non-homologous end-joining or homologous recombination involved in DSB repair, should be monitored.
 It is important to consider both the FLASH effect on sparing of normal cells/tissues, but also its impact in tumour cell killing, as well as appreciation of the oxygen levels at which the experiments are conducted.
 Nevertheless, it is likely that a myriad of biological changes are observed following FLASH irradiation.